MicrosoftDocs/dynamics365smb-devitpro-pb/dev-itpro/developer/devenv-extending-best-price-calculations.md

 Because only one record has the combination of Lowest Price, Sale, and Resource it will be the default.
 If a sales line sells a resource, its price will be calculated by Resource Pricing implementation.
 All other assets will use the "Business Central (Version 15.0)" implementation.

 ### Price Calculation Method
-The Method field is an extensible "Price Calculation Method" enum that contains the following values:
+The Method field is an extensible Price Calculation Method enum that contains the following values:

 * Not defined (0)
 * Lowest Price (1)

-The method <!--values?--> is part of the composite key in the "Price Calculation Setup" table.
+The method value is part of the composite key in the Price Calculation Setup table.
 A sales document line inherits the method value from the sales header, which in turn inherits it from one of the following, depending on where it's defined:

 * Customer
 * Customer price group
 * Sales & Receivable Setup table

-The Sales & Receivable Setup table defines the default method, Lowest Price, for all sales prices <!--and purchases?-->.
-You can redefine <!--will this override the setting on the S&R Setup?--> it for a certain customer price group or a customer.
+The Sales & Receivable Setup table defines the default method, Lowest Price, for all sales prices.
+If you want to use a different method, you can specify it on a customer price group or a customer.
 You cannot edit the method on sales document headers or lines.

 :::image type="content" source="../media/best-pricing-price-sources-group.png" alt-text="Diagram showing the price sources group.":::